Moore v. Regents of the University of California: Lawsuit

-Parties to the dispute

-Moore brought suit against defendants Dr. David W. Golde, a physician who attended Moore at UCLA Medical Center; the Regents of the University of California, who own and operate the university; Shirley G. Quan, a researcher employed by the Regents; Genetics Institute, Inc.; and Sandoz Pharmaceuticals Corporation and related entities.

 Decision

 The court found that Moore had no property rights to his discarded cells or to any profits made from them.
-However, the research physician had an obligation to reveal his financial interest in the materials that were harvested from Moore, who could thus bring a claim for any injury that he sustained by the physician's failure to disclose his interests.
+However, the research physician did have an obligation to reveal his financial interest in the materials that were harvested from Moore, who could thus bring a claim for any injury that he sustained by the physician's failure to disclose his interests.

-The opinion, written by Justice Edward Panelli, was joined by three of the seven judges of the Supreme Court of California.

-The majority opinion first looked at Moore's claim of property interests under existing law.
-The court first rejected the argument that a person has an absolute right to the unique products of their body, as his products were not unique, as the cells are "no more unique to Moore than the number of vertebrae in the spine or the chemical formula of hemoglobin".
+The court's majority opinion, written by Justice Panelli, was joined by three other justices.
+The opinion first looked at Moore's claim of property interests under existing law.
+The court first rejected the argument that a person has an absolute right to the products of their body, as his products were not unique.
+The court argued that the cells were "no more unique to Moore than the number of vertebrae in the spine or the chemical formula of hemoglobin".

-The court then rejected the argument that his spleen should be protected as property to protect Moore's privacy and dignity.
-The court held that his interests were already protected by informed consent and decided that since laws required the destruction of human organs as some indication, the legislature had intended to prevent patients from possessing their extracted organs.
+The court then rejected the argument that Moore's spleen should be protected as property to protect his privacy and dignity.
+The court held that his interests were already protected by informed consent and decided that, since laws required the destruction of human organs as some indication, the legislature had intended to prevent patients from possessing their extracted organs.
 Finally, the property at issue may not have been Moore's cells but the cell line created from his cells.

-The court then looked at the policy behind having Moore's cells considered property.
+The court then looked at the policy behind potentially considering Moore's cell line property.
 Because conversion of property is a strict liability tort, the court feared that extending property rights to include organs would have a chilling effect on medical research.
 Laboratories doing research receive a large volume of medical samples and cannot be expected to know or discover whether somewhere down the line their samples were illegally converted.
 Furthermore, Moore's interest in his bodily integrity and privacy are protected by the requirement of informed consent, which must also inform about economic interests.